ideapark/kedu/service_kubernetes.default.md

 [link to source](https://github.com/kubernetes/kubernetes/blob/9f0f14952c51e7a5622eac05c541ba20b5821627/pkg/controlplane/controller.go#L121)

-And dig further, I found if the `kube-apiserver` was not passed in this ip or ip is not in service ip range, it will pick the first ip address (10.96.0.1) from the service ip range (as of our case is 10.96.0.0/16).
+And dig further, I found if the `kube-apiserver` was not passed in this ip or ip is not in service ip range, it will pick the first ip address (`10.96.0.1`) from the service ip range (as is our case is `10.96.0.0/16`).

 [link to source](https://github.com/kubernetes/kubernetes/blob/9f0f14952c51e7a5622eac05c541ba20b5821627/pkg/controlplane/instance.go#L304)

 [link to source](https://github.com/kubernetes/kubernetes/blob/9f0f14952c51e7a5622eac05c541ba20b5821627/pkg/controlplane/services.go#L47)

-The other questions should be self-explainatory now, that's the complexity behind the simplicity `kubernetes.default.svc.cluster.local`.
+The other questions should be self-explanatory now, that's the complexity behind the simplicity `kubernetes.default.svc.cluster.local`.

 ## Buy me a coffee